Nelsan Ellis: Career

 Ellis began his acting career in the early 2000s, with a role in the short film Lost.
 In 2005, he starred in the television film Warm Springs.
 From 2005 to 2006, he played the recurring role of Carter Howard in the television series The Inside.
 He followed this up with guest roles in Veronica Mars and Without a Trace, both in 2007.

 In mid-2007, Ellis was cast as Lafayette Reynolds in the pilot for True Blood, as a short-order cook at Merlotte's Bar & Grill, a drug dealer, a member of Jason Stackhouse's road crew, and Tara Thornton's cousin.
 The pilot was shot in the early summer of 2007 and was officially ordered to series in August.
 Production on the series began later that fall.

 In casting Lafayette Reynolds, Alan Ball had concerns because the character's homosexuality would be a dominating trait.
 He said "you don't want to bring in someone who's going to play that in a phony way".
 Nelsan Ellis said that it took him a few episodes to find the character.
-Ellis has said that he based many of Lafayette's mannerisms on his mother and his sister, and that the costuming also helped him to get into character.
+Ellis said that he based many of Lafayette's mannerisms on his mother and his sister, and that the costuming also helped him to get into character.
 He told The Philadelphia Inquirer:

 True Blood premiered on September 7, 2008, and concluded on August 24, 2014, comprising seven seasons and 80 episodes.
 In 2008, Ellis received a Satellite Award from the International Press Academy for best supporting actor in a television series for his role as Lafayette Reynolds.
 In 2009, he was nominated for a Scream Award for Best Supporting Actor.
 In 2011, he won the NAACP Image Award for Outstanding Supporting Actor in a Drama Series for his performance in True Blood.

 Ellis also performed in several feature films; his early roles include The Express: The Ernie Davis Story (2008) and The Soloist (2009).
 In 2010, he portrayed Eddie Sweat in the Disney sports drama Secretariat.

 In 2012, Ellis was cast as Martin Luther King Jr. in a supporting performance in Lee Daniels' The Butler.
 The Butler received mostly positive reviews from critics, with a 71% rating on the film critic aggregate site Rotten Tomatoes, based on 171 reviews.

 The following year, Ellis joined the cast of Get on Up, a biographical drama film about the life of singer James Brown.
 He portrayed Bobby Byrd, Brown's longtime friend.
 Get on Up was met with positive reviews from critics.

 From 2016 to 2017, Ellis starred as Shinwell Johnson in the TV series Elementary.
 His character dies near the end of Season 5.
 The first episode to air after Ellis' death, the season 6 premiere, ended with the screen "In Memory of Our Friend Nelsan Ellis".
 His final acting role was in True to the Game, which was released posthumously.